sara-nl/singularity-course/run-singularity-cartesius.md

 Check the output of your job.
 What do you see and why?

 Recall the steps we performed in the previous section of building images.
-Depending on how the /scratch-shared space is mounted the above may or may not work on different compute systems compared to your laptop.
-Edit the above script to add the Singularity commands as follows:
+Although /scratch-shared space is mounted you need to specify the correct path.
+There are several ways to do it as follows:

   ```sh
   echo "By specifying the path to the files"